Usermontu (mummy)

 Usermontu is an ancient Egyptian mummy exhibited at the Rosicrucian Egyptian Museum in San Jose, California.

 The name Usermontu—which means "Powerful is Montu"—almost certainly is not the name of the mummified man.
 The mistake arose when long after death the mummy was placed in a coffin originally belonging to another man, a priest named Usermontu, and was still inside of it at the time of the coffin's rediscovery.

-The mummy is very well-preserved, and is also known for having an ancient but sophisticated prosthetic pin in its left knee.
+The mummy is very well-preserved, and is also known for having an ancient but sophisticated prosthetic pin in its left knee, which was used to reattach its leg post-mortem.

 History

 In 1971, the Rosicrucian Museum acquired two sealed ancient Egyptian coffins from Neiman-Marcus.
 Unbeknownst to all, one of the coffins still contained the mummy, which was discovered soon after the purchase.
 On the basis of the embalming type used to preserve “Usermontu”, it is believed that he was an upper-class Egyptian male who likely lived during the New Kingdom of Egypt (between 16th–11th century BCE).
 For a reason that remains unknown, several centuries after death his corpse was put inside the coffin of the actual Usermontu, who lived during the 26th Dynasty.
 Some time around 400 BCE, as suggested by radiocarbon dating, the body underwent another wrapping with linen bandages which are still visible today.

 There is no clue of where the coffin and the mummy originally came from.
 In life the man would have been a natural redhead, and his mummy is about 5 ft tall.